sailing-pmls/pmls.readthedocs.io/docs/k-means.md

 K-means is a clustering algorithm, which identifies cluster centers based on Euclidean distances.
 Our K-Means app on **Bösen** uses the Mini-Batch K-means algorithm [1].

 ## Quick Start
 The app can be found at `bosen/app/kmeans`.
 From this point on, all instructions will assume you are at `bosen/app/kmeans`.
-After building the main Petuum libraries, you can build kmeans:
+After building the main PMLS libraries, you can build kmeans:

 ```
 make -j2